-Source: Ministry of Trade Regulation No. 14/2020
+Source: Ministry of Trade Regulation No. 8/2024

 Imported raw sugar must only be used as raw material for refineries to produce white sugar for consumption, while refined sugar may only be imported as raw material for the food and beverages industry.
 Only importers who hold general importer-producer identification numbers (Angka Pengenal Importir-Produser, API-P) can import raw or refined sugar.
-Sugar is one of the five commodities subject to the Commodity Balance policy initially implemented in 2022 per Presidential Regulation No.32/2022.
+Sugar is one of the five commodities subject to the Commodity Balance policy initially implemented in 2022 per Presidential Regulation No.32/2022, replaced by Presidential Regulation No. 61/2024.
 This import license based on the commodity balance is described in more detail in Section IX: Import Procedures.

 White sugar can only be imported to build up national stocks and stabilize prices.
 Only stateowned companies and API-P importers can import white sugar upon authorization from the government.
-In addition to receiving an import recommendation from the Ministry of Industry, white sugar importers must obtain an import recommendation from the Ministry of State-Owned Companies and the Ministry of Agriculture to obtain an import permit from the Ministry of Trade.
-Import permits for white sugar are valid for one year from the issuance date.
+In addition to receiving an import recommendation from the Ministry of Industry, white sugar importers must obtain an import recommendation from the Ministry of State-Owned Companies and the Ministry of Agriculture to obtain an import license from the Ministry of Trade.
+Import licenses for white sugar are valid for one year from the issuance date.

-The intention of Ministry of Trade Regulation No. 14/2020 was to simplify sugar import procedures and to improve the competitiveness of Indonesia's sugar industry.
-This regulation revokes and invalidates Ministry of Trade Regulation No. 117/M-DAG/PER/12/2015.
-As mandated by Law Number 7/2021 on the Harmonization of Tax Regulations, the GOI increased the value added tax on sugar imports to 11 percent.
+The intention of Ministry of Trade Regulation No. 36/2023 was to simplify sugar import procedures and to improve the competitiveness of Indonesia's sugar industry.
+As mandated by Law No. 7/2021 on the Harmonization of Tax Regulations, the GOI increased the value added tax on sugar imports to 11 percent.
 The new tax came into effect on April 1, 2022, setting sugar import duties and taxes as follows: